 Risks Associated with Acquiring and Operating a Business outside of the United States

-We may qualify as a passive foreign investment company, or "PFIC," which could result in adverse U.S. federal income tax consequences to U.S. investors.
+We are currently a passive foreign investment company, or "PFIC," for U.S. federal tax purposes, which could result in adverse U.S. federal income tax consequences to U.S. investors.